Geobert/disle/README.md

 # Dìsle

-A Discord bot that rolls RPG dices, written in Rust.
+A Discord bot that rolls RPG dices, with aliases management, written in Rust.

 # Installation